Internectio/Locuscraft/README.md

 •	Opinion: There will be polls on everything whether its about current events, companies, policies, or simply what you want, we all want to know what everyone really thinks!
 •	Categorization: This is where we will really organize the information on the internet, bringing together all related information in a wiki style of organization.
 •	Reviews

+Users will have the option of sharing their information publicly, rather than anonymously, and entering a leaderboard that displays which users have collected the most points in various categories.
+Other users will be able to look at the profiles of users set to publicly share their information similar to Facebook’s privacy settings.

+To make use of the plethora of information already available on the internet, I think it will be important to partner with other websites and organizations to make their resources available to Locuscraft users.
+For example Khan Academy could be one such website that could help users complete tasks relating to subjects on their website.